w314/notes/javaNotes/javaQA.md

   - `String` to `int` with `Integer.parseInt(String)`
   - `int` to `String` with `String.valueOf(int)`

-### 48-2.16 What are the different scopes in Java?
+### 48 scopes What are the different scopes in Java?

 - Instance, or object, scope
 - Class, or static, scope
 - Method scope
 - Block scope

-### 49-2.17 What is autoboxing and unboxing?
+### 49 What is autoboxing and unboxing?

 - `Boxing` - the process of converting a primitive to its wrapper clas
 - `autoboxing` - Java feature which will automatically convert primitives to wrapper classes implicitly.
 In case when passing an `int` variable as parameter to a function requesting an `Integer`.
 - `Unboxing` is the reverse - converting a wrapper class to its primitive.
 - Wrapper classes have static helper methods like .parseX() and .valueOf() for explicit primitive conversion.

-### 50-2.18 If there was an error in the console when you tried to run your program, how would you debug?
+### 50 If there was an error in the console when you tried to run your program, how would you debug?

-### 51-2.19 What are some operations you can perform on a List?
+### 51 list operations What are some operations you can perform on a List?

 `List`